ThieAudio Origin Review

 Summary

 The ThieAudio Origin IEMs stand out as a compelling option in the sub-$1,000 category, offering an intricate balance of power, precision, and spacious imaging.
 From its deep, well-defined bass to its airy, articulate highs, the Origin crafts a listening experience that feels both massive and refined.
 While its tuning may lean towards an aggressive and engaging signature, it manages to maintain clarity and control across the frequency spectrum.
-If you’re seeking IEMs that deliver both impact and nuance, the ThieAudio Origin is undoubtedly worth considering.
+If you’re seeking premium IEMs for studio and live performance, the ThieAudio Origin is undoubtedly worth considering.

 The ThieAudio Origin is available at Audio46.